-Recipients are required to comply with the requirements set forth in the government-wide award term on Reporting Subawards and Executive Compensation located at 2 C.F.R.
-Part 170, Appendix A, the full text of which is incorporated here by reference in the award terms and conditions.
+For federal awards that equal or exceed \$30,000, recipients are required to comply with the requirements set forth in the government-wide award term on Reporting Subawards and Executive Compensation set forth at 2 C.F.R.
+Part 170, Appendix A, the full text of which is incorporated by reference.

-XXXII.
+XXXI.
 Required Use of American Iron, Steel, Manufactured Products, and Construction Materials

-Recipients must comply with the "Build America, Buy America" provisions of the Infrastructure Investment and Jobs Act and E.O.
-14005.
 Recipients of an award of Federal financial assistance from a program for infrastructure are hereby notified that none of the funds provided under this award may be used for a project for infrastructure unless:

-(1) all iron and steel used in the project are produced in the United States--this means all manufacturing processes, from the initial melting stage through the application of coatings, occurred in the United States;

-(2) all manufactured products used in the project are produced in the United States-this means the manufactured product was manufactured in the United States; and the cost of the components of the manufactured product that are mined, produced, or manufactured in the United States is greater than 55 percent of the total cost of all components of the manufactured product, unless another standard for determining the minimum amount of domestic content of the manufactured product has been established under applicable law or regulation; and

-(3) all construction materials are manufactured in the United States-this means that all manufacturing processes for the construction material occurred in the United States.
+- (1) all iron and steel used in the project are produced in the United States-this means all manufacturing processes, from the initial melting stage through the application of coatings, occurred in the United States; - (2) all manufactured products used in the project are produced in the United States-this means the manufactured product was manufactured in the United States; and the cost of the components of the manufactured product that are mined, produced, or manufactured in the United States is greater than 55 percent of the total cost of all components of the manufactured product, unless another standard for determining the minimum amount of domestic content of the manufactured product has been established under applicable law or regulation; and - (3) all construction materials are manufactured in the United States-this means that all manufacturing processes for the construction material occurred in the United States.